 Sigrid Willa Luhr

-Sigrid Luhr is a doctoral candidate in the Department of Sociology at the University of California, Berkeley.
+Sigrid Luhr received her PhD from the Department of Sociology at the University of California, Berkeley in May 2020.
 Prior to coming to Berkeley, she earned a BA in sociology at the University of Pennsylvania.
 Her research interests largely lie at the intersection of work, gender, and family.
 Her dissertation research draws on in-depth interviews with tech workers to understand barriers to diversity and inclusion in the San Francisco Bay Area tech industry.
 Her Master’s research focused on social class differences in how adolescents learn about finances within the home.
 Some of her other research explores how mothers and fathers working in the service industry deploy their status as parents at work.
 She has also examined how scheduling practices affect the child care arrangements of parents working low-wage service jobs (with Daniel Schneider and Kristen Harknett) and the experiences of middle-income families during the Great Recession (with Jeanna Leigh, Anne Gauthier, Roberta Iversen, and Laura Napolitano).

 Sigrid Luhr.
 (2018).
 “How Social Class Shapes Adolescent Financial Socialization: Understanding Differences in the Transition to Adulthood.”
 Journal of Family and Economic Issues.